ttutisani/Xunit.Gherkin.Quick/scenario-outline.md

 }
 ```

-In this class, all methods will execute in the order as if each example row is a scenario of its own.
+In this class, all methods will execute in the order as if each example row is a scenario of its own (just as you would naturally expect).